-In his opinion, Judge Weeramantry also expresses the view that the principle of continuity to the Genocide Convention is of particular importance in contemporary international law, owing to the break-up
+In his opinion, Judge Weeramantry also expresses the view that the principle of continuity to the Genocide Convention is of particular importance in contemporary international law, owing to the break-up of States in many parts of the world.
+It is precisely in such unsettled times that the people of such States need the protection of the Convention.

-Separate Opinion of Judge Parra-Aranguren
+Separate opinion of Judge Parra-Aranguren